Processing please wait ...

 Vacancy Details

-A career opportunity exists for the right candidate in Auckland Park - Main Lab
+A job opportunity exists for the right candidate in Auckland Park - Main Lab

 To provide expert counselling and education to patients, families, and healthcare professionals regarding genetic conditions, testing options, and results.
 To work together with the laboratory teams to ensure continuous improvement of genetics services.